awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-authenticate-users.md

 + Allow your user pool domain on your IdP app's callback URL\.
 Use the format for your IdP\.
 For example:
   + https://*domain\-prefix*\.auth\.*region*\.amazoncognito\.com/saml2/idpresponse
   + https://*user\-pool\-domain*/oauth2/idpresponse

+The callback URL in the app client settings must use all lowercase letters\.

 To enable an IAM user to configure a load balancer to use Amazon Cognito to authenticate users, you must grant the user permission to call the `cognito-idp:DescribeUserPoolClient` action\.